codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/vault-secrets-in-the-pipeline.md

             - 6379
 ```

-The above pipeline does the following:
+The pipeline does the following:

 1. Imports the key-value pairs from the Vault server and exports them into the pipeline under `/meta/env_vars_to_export`.
 2. Clones the main repository (note the special use of naming the step `main_clone`).
 This ensures that all subsequent commands are run [inside the project that was checked out]({{site.baseurl}}/docs/pipelines/steps/git-clone/#basic-clone-step-project-based-pipeline).
-3. The last step, `package_jar`, does a few special things to take note of:
+3. The `package_jar`, does a few special things to take note of:
    - Spins up a [Service Container]({{site.baseurl}}/docs/pipelines/service-containers/) running Redis on port 6379 , and sets the password to the database using our exported environment variable
    - Sets `maven.repo.local` to cache Maven dependencies into the local codefresh volume to [speed up builds]({{site.baseurl}}/docs/example-catalog/ci-examples/spring-boot-2/#caching-the-maven-dependencies)
    - Runs unit tests and packages the jar.
 Note how you can directly refer to the service container's name (`my-redis-db-host`) when we set `server.host`